arcus-azure/arcus.messaging/docs/versioned_docs/version-v1.1.0/02-Features/message-pumps/service-bus.md

 When you want for some reason alter the message routing or provide additional functionality, you can register your own router which the Azure Service Bus message pump will use instead.

 The following example shows you how a custom router is used for additional tracking.
-Note that the `AzureServiceBusMessageRouter` implements the `IAzureServiceBusMessageRouter` so we can override the necessary implemenetations.
+Note that the `AzureServiceBusMessageRouter` implements the `IAzureServiceBusMessageRouter` so we can override the necessary implementations.

 ```csharp
 public class TrackedAzureServiceBusMessageRouter : AzureServiceBusMessageRouter